peterpeterparker/daviddalbusco.com/src/blog/bye-bye-amazon-and-google-hello-web-3-0.md

 Finally, the nature of the system makes it also unstoppable and less prone to failure.

 Think about it, as I am writing these lines Wednesday Oct.
 6, it was just reported that Twitch reportedly suffered a massive data leak.
-Information are reporting that more than 100GB of data including revenue, activities and even passwords are available online.
+It was reported that more than 100GB of data (including revenue, activities and even passwords) is available online.

 In addition, two days ago, Monday Oct.
 5, Facebook suffered a massive blackout of seven hours during which none of their services were reachable.
 It was even reported that some employees could not access their building because their door were connected to the same networks.